amalantony/Ascii-Warehouse/DesignDocument.md

         prefetch: [], // set of all prefetched results
         runningCount:  //  count in multiples of 20 to display the Ad
         isFetching: true or false // used by UI to toggle loading or not,
+        isCatalogEnd: true or false // used by UI to toggle showing of of catalog message
         lastUpdated: // timestamp
         ads: {
             previousAd: // id of the last shown Ad,